tjhickey724/CS_EGP_playbook/_chapters/800-Incubator/100-adaptive-peer-grading.md

 #4  When a student considers a solution significantly different from the one they created, they have to apply a critical thinking lens to review how the solution works, why it works, and if the solution is better, worse, or comparable to their own solution.
 This allows them to develop comparison skills.

+In order to address problem #5, students' evaluations are weighted iteratively over time to attempt to give weight to those who are performing well in the class, or who have given strong feedback in the past.

 ## Applicability

 The main challenges in peer grading are the reliability of grades assigned by students which can lead to inaccurate and inconsistent feedback.
+This play can be used in any course where students are asked to give peer feedback on multiple instances.

 ## How to Implement